maybuzz/project-1-1819/README.md

 - [ ] Add external API
 - [ ] Switch language in book request
   - [ ] to english
+- [ ] Add more crazy animations and transitions
+- [ ] The finishing touch

 ## Resources
 - [Zoekmachine](https://zoeken.oba.nl/)